 Can We Really See Gorham’s Etching?

 There are four gateways to view Gorham’s Etching in person.
 Membership on Team Neanderthal isn’t one of them.
 The first is to win a lottery held by the Gibraltar Government.
 That’s an impossibility unless you live in Gibraltar – population ~32,000 and still a long shot for residents.
 Clive Finlayson, who solely holds the keys to Gorham’s Cave, appears to be letting in his close friends.
 That’s gateway two.
-An unequitable pathway is to book a Gorham’s Cave shore excursion on a luxury Mediterranean cruise.
+An equally unequitable pathway is to book the Gorham’s Cave shore excursion on a luxury Mediterranean cruise.
 Your cruise bill will be in the many thousands before handing over more cash to the Finlayson family who oversee the Gorham’s Cave operation.
 This cruise route isn’t a guarantee to see Gorham’s Etching.
 Most cruisers don’t step beyond the entrance to Gorham’s Cave.
-The final gateway is to be a card-carrying member of major media, such as the Netflix Secrets of the Neanderthals producers, who have special access in exchange for promoting Clive Finlayson’s narrative.
+The final gateway is to be a card-carrying member of major media who have special access in exchange for promoting Clive Finlayson’s narrative.
 Are any of these pathways worth the effort or price?
 The answer is categorially “no” as you will only be looking at the dirt covered Gorham’s Etching.
-A better approach is to download the cleaned off image from this blog and have the file printed poster size at your local Office Depot – costing less than USD 20.00.
-That’s more than a monthly subscription to stream Netflix Secrets of the Neanderthals but quality prehistory is priceless.
+A better approach is to download the cleaned off image from this blog and have the file printed poster size at your local Office Depot.
+Cost?
+Less than USD 20.00.

 Bernie Taylor is the author of Before Orion: Finding the Face of the Hero (2017).
 He regularly presents his work at scientific conferences and is interviewed on podcast channels.